 Setting the scene

-It is foolish to make any hard and fast predictions regarding the future but if any one of these people listed in this headcount had predicted that within fifteen years, Port Elizabeth harbour would be busier than Cape Town’s, they would have be immediately certified mad.
-Just imagine what these people would have experienced.
+It is foolish to make any hard and fast predictions regarding the future but if any one of these people listed in this headcount had predicted that within fifteen years, Port Elizabeth harbour would be busier than Cape Town’s, they would immediately have been certified mad.
+Just imagine what these people would have experienced as they witnessed this transformation.

 As the Irish Settlers were initially located at Clanwilliam, my great great grandfather, the Rev Francis McCleland, would only become a Port Elizabeth citizen when the village was five years old, thereby technically he was not eligible to be classified as an original citizen ab initio.